vielhuber/kiwi/README.md

-# gdb
+# yoda

-gdb provides a git-like experience for databases.
+yoda provides a git-like experience for databases.

 - No MySQL Triggers
 - No binary / ddl logs